llm-bible/llm-bible.github.io/_publications/lourie2021unicorn.markdown

 citations: 22
 bibkey: lourie2021unicorn
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2103.13009'}]
-tags: [Efficiency and Optimization, Fine-Tuning]
+tags: [Fine-Tuning, Efficiency and Optimization]
 ---
 Commonsense AI has long been seen as a near impossible goal -- until recently.
 Now, research interest has sharply increased with an influx of new